junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — Senate amendment agreed to: Amendment SA 5745 agreed to in Senate by Unanimous Consent.
 - 2022-09-29 — Senate amendment proposed (on the floor): Amendment SA 5765 proposed by Senator Braun to Amendment SA 5745.
 - 2022-09-29 — Senate amendment submitted
+- 2022-09-30 — Became Public Law No: 117-180.
+- 2022-09-30 — Became Public Law No: 117-180.
+- 2022-09-30 — DEBATE - Pursuant to H. Res.
+1404, the House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+6833.
+- 2022-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-30 — Ms. DeLauro moved that the House agree to the Senate amendment. (consideration: CR H8330-8350, H8354-8355)
+- 2022-09-30 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 230 - 201 (Roll no. 476).
+- 2022-09-30 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to agree to the Senate amendment to H.R.
+6833, the Chair put the question on agreeing to the motion and by voice vote, announced that the ayes had prevailed.
+Mrs. Granger demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-09-30 — Presented to President.
+- 2022-09-30 — Presented to President.
+- 2022-09-30 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 230 - 201 (Roll no. 476).
+- 2022-09-30 — Signed by President.
+- 2022-09-30 — Signed by President.
+- 2022-09-30 — The previous question was ordered pursuant to the rule.